Martin Lewis – Should you equity-release?

 Release money from your home while still living there

-Over 55, struggling for cash, but own your own home?
-The easy solution, according to the adverts at least, is to do an equity release.
-But as with a lot of things in life, it’s not as straightforward as it seems.
+Over 55, struggling for cash (or just want a more comfortable retirement), but own your own home?
+The easy solution, according to the adverts at least, is to equity-release.
+But, as with a lot of things in life, it’s not as straightforward as it seems.
+Rates are the cheapest they've been in years – but equity release itself is still expensive.
+So I'll quickly run you through the key points you need to consider.

 In this guide